bbauska/UC-Davis-JS-Basics/readme.md

   title="What happens when form is submitted?" alt="What happens when form is submitted?" />
 </p>

-Now, normally, when events happen like a submission of a form, what happens is, either the data from the form goes to some PHP file to be handled, or if you don't have an action, then what it'll do is, it will actually refresh the web page.
+Now, normally, when events happen like the submission of a form, either the data from the form goes to some PHP file to be handled, or if you don't have an action, it will actually refresh the web page.
 We don't want that to happen.
 We want to stop the normal processing of the form.
 In that case we're going to pass in the special event object, and we can pass it in as event or some people pass it in as evt or some people will just use E. I'm going to leave it as event just to make it clear that that's what it is.
 It's the special event object.
 Then we're going to keep that form from being processed by using event.preventDefault, which is a method that will keep that form from getting processed, and from refreshing the page, or trying to go to that PHP file when we submit the form.
 That's the thing we want to do first here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 595. capture distance (331) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">